sjkoelle/montlake/README.md

 Welcome to Montlake.
 Montlake contains tools for geometric data analysis.
 It includes vector field group lasso and basis pursuit methods for parametric manifold learning.
-It also contains differentiable shape featurizations including interpoint distances, planar angles, and torsions from data positions.
+It also contains differentiable shape featurizations including interpoint distances, planar angles, and torsions from data positions for shape space analysis.
 It uses embedding and tangent estimation components of the megaman package.

 # Installation